Lucas-Ribeiro-Lima/GithubDocker/README.md

 [Nginx Proxy Manager](/containers/proxy)

-Version of nginx with a UI, its easy to configure our proxy and manage our let'sencrypt SSL.
+Version of nginx with a UI, its easy to configure our proxy and manage our let'sencrypt SSL certs.

 ```yaml
 ---